Toshbrown/tosh-databox/src/containerManager/README.md

 This is work-in-progress and incomplete do not use

-up-to-date as of 0.3.2 - any new features/bug fixes will need to be ported
+up-to-date as of 0.4.0 - any new features/bug fixes will need to be ported

-has no proxy so app ui are not available

 # Running